pobertraterson/pobertraterson/README.md

 - 👋 Hi, I’m rob!
 - 👀 I’m interested in learing different programming languages
 - 🌱 I’m currently learning python
 - 📫 You can reach me at @pobertr on twitter.
-Email coming soon...
+- 📫 You can also reach me at pobertsmail@pobertmc.xyz

 <!---
 pobertraterson/pobertraterson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.